SPPL2B

 Signal peptide peptidase-like 2B, also known as SPPL2B, is a human gene.

+Gene

+Multiple transcript variants encoding different isoforms have been found for this gene.

+Subcellular distribution

+This enzyme localizes to endosomes, lysosomes, and the plasma membrane.

+Structure

 This gene is a member of the signal peptide peptidase-like protease (SPPL) family with the conserved active site motifs 'YD' and 'GxGD' in adjacent transmembrane domains (TMDs).

-This enzyme localizes to endosomes, lysosomes, and the plasma membrane.
+Function

 This protein plays a role in innate and adaptive immunity by cleaving TNFα in activated dendritic cells.
 SPPL2b also modulates APP cleavage and Aβ production.
-Multiple transcript variants encoding different isoforms have been found for this gene.